bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 3. Create an EnrichmentMap using as parameters a P-value Cutoff of 1, an FDR A-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
 Upload the expression file [BE_vs_NE_expression.txt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/integrated_assignment_1/BE_vs_NE_expression.txt)(right click, save link as).

-4. Examine the results.
+4. Examine the results as you did for the g:Profiler map.
 Save the file.

 ![gprofiler_NC_map.png](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/BE_NE_GSEA_map.png?raw=true)